dushka-dragoeva/HomeworksCSharp/README.md

-# HomeworksCSharp1
-All homeworks for CSharp1
+# Homeworks for Telerik Accademy